 Setting up a local Proxy Server can enhance your broadband connection’s performance and protect your computer from malware infections.
 Windows 10 provides an option to manually configure Proxy settings or enable automatic detection of Proxy settings.
 These settings allow your browser to communicate with an intermediary server used between your computer and the Internet on local networks.

-By default, all modern browsers such as Internet Explorer, Microsoft Edge, Google Chrome, Mozilla Firefox, etc., automatically detect proxy settings.
-However, you can also configure these Proxy settings manually, which is provided by your network administrator.
+Modern browsers like Internet Explorer, Microsoft Edge, Google Chrome, Mozilla Firefox, etc., are set to detect Proxy settings by default automatically.
+However, you can also set up these settings manually as per the instructions provided by your network administrator.

-How to configure proxy on Windows 10 PC?
+How to configure a proxy on Windows 10 PC?

 Step 2.
 Click “Network & Internet.”

 Step 4.
 Turn the slider on next to “Automatically detect settings” to use an automatic proxy.